bradyjoslin/assembllm/workflows/eol/README.md

 **Overview**

 [This workflow](./tools_eol.yaml) uses tools / function calling capability that takes unstructured prompt text and returns structured data, which we use to call an api to get product lifecycle / end of life information.
-We then feed the API response into a new task, providing the original prompt and API response for context, getting a response contextualized response.
+We then feed the API response into a new task, providing the original prompt and API response for context to provide an answer.

 **Sample Output**: